Weekend Getaways

 Toast to a great trip with Puerto Rico’s National Drink, the piña colada.
 (Photo: Marriott International)

-This 100-year-old marketplace transforms from an outpost selling meats, fruits and vegetables during the day to a meeting spot for drinks and salsa dancing once the sun sets.
+You could call it a night, but we recommend living it up like a local and heading to La Placita de Santurce for your last night in Puerto Rico.
+This 100-year-old marketplace transforms from an outpost selling meats, fruits, and vegetables during the day to a meeting spot for cocktails, beer, live music, and salsa dancing once the sun sets.